xaviatourtravel/xavira/docs/06-product-laws.md

 AI.

-Everything should be accessible without leaving the current work.
+Everything should remain available without leaving the current work.

 ---

-# D013
+## D013

 One Workspace.

 Users should complete an entire workday inside Desklabs.

-Switching between external applications is considered product failure.
+Switching to another application is considered product failure.

 ---

-# D014
+## D014

-Daily Briefing.
+Daily Briefing Structure.

-Today is not a dashboard.
+Every morning,

-Today is a morning briefing prepared by AI.
+Today answers only three questions.

-It answers:
+1. What should I do first?

-• What should I do first?
+2. What comes next?

-• What comes next?
+3. Is my workspace healthy?

-• Is my workspace healthy?
+Anything outside these questions belongs elsewhere.

 ---

-# D015
+## D015

 One Screen Rule.